Josh Lowe Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs surrendered (88 total, 1.2 per game).
+- Royals pitchers combine to surrender 89 total home runs at a rate of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.